Threshold Wise Testing procedure for testing functional analysis of variance

 fda::fd.
 Defaults toNULL, in which case a default value of0.01is used which corresponds to a grid of size100L.
 Unused if functional data is provided in the form of matrices.- B

-An integer value specifying the number of iterations of the MC algorithm to evaluate the p-value of the permutation tests.
+An integer value specifying the number of permutations used to evaluate the p-values of the permutation tests.
 Defaults to

 An integer value specifying the number of permutations for the permutation tests.
 Defaults to